rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 +++
-title = "The Minimal React Webpack Babel Setup" description = "The minimal setup using React with Webpack and Babel.
-Hot Reloading is one little extra.
-The article teaches you how to setup your React project without create-react-app.
-You will understand all the little parts of using Webpack and Babel in combination with React.js ..." date = "2018-01-18T13:50:46+02:00" tags = ["React", "JavaScript", "Tooling"] categories = ["React", "JavaScript", "Tooling"] keywords = ["minimal react webpack babel", "webpack 3"] news_keywords = ["minimal react webpack babel"] hashtag = "#ReactJs" card = "img/posts/minimal-react-webpack-babel-setup/banner_640.jpg" banner = "img/posts/minimal-react-webpack-babel-setup/banner.jpg" contribute = "minimal-react-webpack-babel-setup.md" headline = "The Minimal React Webpack Babel Setup"
+title = "The Minimal React + Webpack 3 + Babel Setup"
+description = "This guide helps you to setup React with Webpack 3 and Babel from 0 to 1.
+Hot Module Replacement is a bonus.
+Learn how to use Webpack and Babel in React.js without using create-react-app.
+Setup your own boilerplate application ..." date = "2018-01-18T13:50:46+02:00" tags = ["React", "JavaScript", "Tooling"] categories = ["React", "JavaScript", "Tooling"] keywords = ["react webpack babel", "webpack 3"] news_keywords = ["react webpack babel"] hashtag = "#ReactJs" card = "img/posts/minimal-react-webpack-babel-setup/banner_640.jpg" banner = "img/posts/minimal-react-webpack-babel-setup/banner.jpg" contribute = "minimal-react-webpack-babel-setup.md" headline = "The Minimal React + Webpack 3 + Babel Setup"

 summary = "Personally I did a lot of React projects in the recent time.
 Always I had to setup the project from scratch.
 Eventually I have created my own boilerplate project on GitHub.
 As you might know, uncountable React boilerplate projects and repositories were created that way.
 But the article is not my attempt to advertise yet another React boilerplate project."
 +++

-{{% pin_it_image "react webpack babel" "img/posts/minimal-react-webpack-babel-setup/banner.jpg" "is-src-set" %}}
+{{% pin_it_image "react webpack 3 babel" "img/posts/minimal-react-webpack-babel-setup/banner.jpg" "is-src-set" %}}

 Personally I bootstrapped a lot of React projects in the recent time.
 I always had to setup the project from scratch.
 Eventually I have created my own {{% a_blank "boilerplate project on GitHub" "https://github.com/rwieruch/minimal-react-webpack-babel-setup" %}}.
 As you might know, uncountable React boilerplate projects and repositories were created that way.